Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 Suitable for Beginners: | Yes |

-One of the best things about the Tiger Watchman Goby fish is that it would usually release all of the scooped sand in its mouth close to the substrate.
+One of the best things about the Tiger Watchman Goby fish is that it can usually release all the scooped sand in its mouth close to the substrate.
 These fish don’t create sandstorms like a Diamond Goby would and still manage to turn large amounts of sand in an aquarium.

-For these reasons, this species of Goby is a great sand sifting creature for medium-sized marine tanks.
+For these reasons, this species of Goby is a great sand-sifting creature for medium-sized marine tanks.

 6. Twin Spot Goby – Signigobius biocellatus